how we help

 Aligning Your Residence and Enrolment Strategies

-Now is the time for schools to act.
+Now is the time for schools to act strategically.

-If you’re thinking of building a new residence, renovating an existing housing facility or entering into a partnership with a private developer, the path to success starts with a flexible strategic analysis that ties the housing needs and financial capacities of your students into your overall enrolment strategy.
+If you’re thinking of building a new student housing project, renovating an existing housing facility or entering into a partnership with a private developer, the path to success starts with a flexible strategic analysis that ties the housing needs and financial capacities of your students into your overall enrolment strategy.

 That’s where CRI comes in.

-Our Home Away From Home study leaves you with simple, actionable, data-driven steps to take so that your housing projects are driven by the needs of students you plan to house and enrol.
+Our Home Away From Home study leaves you with simple, actionable, data-driven steps to take so that your housing projects are driven by the needs of students you plan to house and enrol – whether visa policies stay the same, loosen up, or get even stricter.

 —Andrew Parr, Associate Vice President of Student Housing and Community Services at the University of British Columbia

-CRI’s Home Away From Home helps you plan the most data-driven student housing project with the least amount of guesswork.
+Our Home Away From Home study gives you the most data-driven approach to student housing with the least amount of guesswork in an uncertain policy environment.

 Grab us for a quick chat and we’ll show you how.